Metaphorical Thinking explained

 A sounding board can be a good thing and lead to continuity and new insights.
 By discussing and sharing cost-saving measures with other departments, the production department can find support and monitor progress better.

-Generally, people like to consider a situation in this way and will stimulate each other during this process.
+Generally, people like to consider a situation in metaphorical thinking and will stimulate each other during this process.
 That way, Metaphorical Thinking can lead to good, useful ideas, loyalty and cooperation.

 It’s Your Turn